 Also check out workshops at the BUA partner institutions that are available for you free of charge: Graduate Studies Support Program.

 For workshops held online, participation is allowed under the following conditions: a working camera that is turned on and a microphone to allow active participation in discussions and group work.
 Headphones must also be used to protect other participants from office eavesdroppers.
-In this context, we would also like to refer to the rules for digital courses at Freie Universität Berlin (Code of Conduct).
+Regardless of on-site or online workshops, we would like to refer to the rules at Freie Universität Berlin, which can be found in the Code of Conduct.

 Further information